Eletu13/DSA-project-documentation/README.md

 -  Microsoft excel( for cleaning
 -  Power BI( for visual analytic and dashboard
 -  GitHub ( version control and hosting

-### Data Cleaning and Preparation
-In the initial phase of the data cleaning and preparation, l perform the following actions
-1. Data loading and inspection
-2. Handling mising variables
-3. Data cleaning and formatting

 ### Exploratory Data Analysis